joker395/RootMe/README.md

 # RootMe

-This tool will root your termux without superuser no root required.
-In case of any hactivity i am not responsible for your hactivity         " Don't Be Evil " Don't Act Like A Smart
+This tool will root your termux without superuser no rooting your phone.
+In case of any illeagel activity i am not responsible for your illeagel activity " Don't Be Evil " Don't Act Like A Smart

-its just a simple script which will allow you to become root user without rooting your phone.
-To become root user install this tool and restart your terminal to become root user.
-Every time you enter in to termux it will automatically grant root permission to your termux no need to manually become root which is autoamted to become root
+Its just a simple script which will allow you to become root user without rooting your phone.
+To become root user install this tool and restart your termux or type rootme to become root user based on your installation.
+No need to manually become root which is automated to become root

 Boot2Root